SwatPhonLab/UltraTrace/README.md

 You can have a look at our [UltraFest IX presentation](https://swatphonlab.github.io/2020-UltraTrace-presentation/presentation.html) for some details on featureset and functionality as of October, 2020.

 If you use UltraTrace in your work, you may cite the UltraFest IX presentation:
 - Murphy, Kevin, Nathaniel Ziv Stern, Daniel Swanson, Caleb Ho, and Jonathan Washington (2020).  _UltraTrace: A free/open-source cross-platform tool for manual annotation of ultrasound tongue imaging data._  Presentation at UltraFest IX.
+Software available online at https://github.com/SwatPhonLab/UltraTrace .

 ## Screenshot
 ![Screenshot](screenshot.png)